thing one sits in for relaxing and thoughtful activity;

 of, or relating to a group of individuals;

 Humans, of all the animals, have the greatest capacity for nurture.
 Our capacity to thrive is due to our ability to adapt,

 Today, the scholastic enterprise is a bit funny.
-The pursuit of truth, but only for those who can read the articles.
+It's about the pursuit of truth, but only for those who can read the articles.
 Terminology that isolates us from expression.
 Facts for the sake of facts, without understanding.
 A thousand proliferating disciplines, showering us with knowledge split into a million isolated fragments until "we know more and more about less and less".
 This kind of knowledge is a barrier to learning.

 And the best way to learn is to teach our future selves.
 That's what the Armchair Collective is about.
 Bringing together scholarship, creating an architecture of thought, and leaving it here to teach our future selves.

 So let's do that.
 Let's turn scholarship into wisdom.